 In other words, when we develop a sense of peace for ourselves, we are also radiating a gift of peace to the world.

 You already know that.
-Mindfulness is being fully present, experiencing connectedness with all that is.
-Mindfulness enhances awareness and compassion, and predisposes to social and environmental actions.

-What is mindfulness for you today: Is it a practice or does it form part of your lifestyle?
+What is mindfulness for you today: Is it a practice or a does it form a part of your lifestyle?